Skip to main content

 Dogs often like to keep an eye on the world outside.
 To give them a clear view, while still maintaining your privacy, Vertical blinds and Venetian blinds are great choices as they can be easily tilted.

-Opt for smooth textures that aren’t as tempting to naughty pets and can better withstand the mischief of cats and dogs.
-Faux wood is a great choice for offering the classic wooden look at your windows while being less likely to attract claws.
+Opt for smooth textures that aren't as tempting to naughty pets and can better withstand the mischief of cats and dogs.
+Faux wood shutters are a great choice for offering the classic wooden look at your windows while being less likely to attract claws.

 3. Safety First